lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

       output "Deserialization error"

   2. Parse each constituent encoded public key
+       The first 4 bytes encodes the length of mlkemEncodedPK, which MAY be used to separate the mlkemEncodedPK and tradEncodedPK, and then is to be discarded.
      (mlkemEncodedPK, tradEncodedPK) = bytes

   3. Deserialize the constituent public keys